hyotang666/jingoh/tester/doc/canonicalize.F.md

 When parameters have key :lazy, and its value is NIL, evaluate test-form then return test-form.
 This works as (eval-when(:compile-toplevel)...).

-When parameters have key :around, returns test-form witch wrapped with around form.
+When parameters have key :before, :after and/or :around, returns test-form witch wrapped with such forms.
-(This is like CLOS around method.
+(This is like CLOS standard method combinatioin.
 See example below.)

 This is helper for MAKE-REQUIREMENT